Assistant Professors: Rice, Young (Chair)

 INTRODUCTION TO MORAL PHILOSOPHY

 An introduction to philosophy focusing on central problems and basic texts in moral philosophy.
 Problems may include the relation of reason and morality, proposed justifications for killing human beings and animals, the nature of the good life, and other general problems of moral philosophy.
-Texts may include works by Plato, Aristotle, Augustine, Aquinas, Hume, Kant or Mill as well as writing by contemporary philosophers.
-Not open to juniors or seniors except with consent of the instructor.
+Texts may include works by Plato, Aristotle, Augustine, Aquinas, Hume, Kant, or Mill as well as writing by contemporary philosophers.
+Not open to juniors or seniors except with consent of instructor.

 INTRODUCTION TO POLITICAL PHILOSOPHY